zzzprojects/docs/learnentityframeworkcore.com/pages/migrations/commands/pmc-commands.md

     Update-Database
     Use-DbContext
 ```
 You can get further help for specific commands by typing `get-help` followed by the command name.
-For example, the following output is generated as a result of typing `get-help add-migration`:
+For example, the following output is generated as a result of typing `get-help Add-Migration`:
 ### Add-migration
 ```
 NAME